Most of the time it builds gradually and almost invisibly.

 Why this pattern appears across so many areas of life

-The goal is learning to recognise when your nervous system is operating beyond sustainable reflective capacity before behaviour becomes fully organised around overload-driven reactions.
+The goal becomes recognising when reflective capacity is beginning to deteriorate before behaviour becomes organised around overload-driven reactions.

 Most people assume their judgement remains stable regardless of exhaustion, stress or overload.
 But the mind under pressure does not interpret reality in the same way as the mind at rest.